-NOTE: THE LEPA HAS CONDITIONED SECTION 401 WATER QUALITY CERTIFICATION APPLICABLE TO NATIONWIDE PERMIT 19.
+NOTE: THE IEPA HAS CONDITIONED SECTION 401 WATER QUALITY CERTIFICATION APPLICABLE TO NATIONWIDE PERMIT 19.
 DEPARTMENT OF THE ARMY AUTHORIZATION PURSUANT TO SECTION 404 OF THE CLEAN WATER ACT (33 U.S.C.
-1344) UNDER NATIONWIDE PERMIT 19 WILL BE SUBJECT TO THE THREE GENERAL LEPA CONDITIONS, THESE NATIONWIDE SPECIFIC CONDITIONS, AND THE CONDITIONS PUBLISHED IN SECTION C.
+1344) UNDER NATIONWIDE PERMIT 19 WILL BE SUBJECT TO THE THREE GENERAL IEPA CONDITIONS, THESE NATIONWIDE SPECIFIC CONDITIONS, AND THE CONDITIONS PUBLISHED IN SECTION C.

-- The applicant shall not cause: A. Violation of applicable provisions of the Illinois Environmental Protection Act, B. water pollution defined and prohibited by the Illinois Environmental Protection Act, C. violation of applicable water quality standards of the Illinois Pollution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or D. interference with water use practices near public recreation areas or water supply intakes. - intakes.
+- A. violation of applicable provisions of the Illinois Environmental Protection Act; B. water pollution defined and prohibited by the Illinois Environmental Protection Act; C. violation of applicable water quality standards of the Illinois Pollution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or D. interference with water use practices near public recreation areas or water supply interference. - intakes.

-The applicant shall implement erosion control measures consistent with the "Illinois Urban Manual" (IEPA/USDA, NRCS; 2011).
+2. The applicant shall implement erosion control measures consistent with the "Illinois Urban Manual" (IEPA/USDA, NRCS; 2011).

-Any spoil material excavated, dredged or otherwise produced must not be returned to the waterway but must be deposited in a self-contained area in compliance with all state statutes, regulations and permit requirements with no discharge to waters of the State unless a permit has been issued by this Agency.
-Any backfilling must be done with clean material and placed in a manner to prevent violation of applicable water quality standards.

-Dredging shall be done my mechanical means and material not discharged to Waters of the State - 20.
+3. Any spoil material excavated, dredged or otherwise produced must not be returned to the - waterway but must be deposited in a self-contained area in compliance with all state statutes, regulations and permit requirements with no discharge to waters of the State unless a permit has been issued by this Agency.
+Any backfilling must be done with clean material and placed in a manner to prevent violation of applicable water quality standards. - Dredging shall be done my mechanical means and material not discharged to Waters of the - 20.
 Response Operations for Oil and Hazardous Substances.
-Activities conducted in response to a discharge or release of oil and hazardous substances that are subject to the National Oil and a discharge or release of oil and hazardous substances that are subject to the National Oil and Hazardous Substances Pollution Contingency Plan (40 CFR part 300) including containment, cleanup, and mitigation efforts, provided that the activities are done under either: (1) The Spill Control and Countermeasure Plan required by 40 CFR 112.3; (2) the direction or oversight of the federal on-scene coordinator designated by 40 CFR part 300; or (3) any approved existing state, regional or local contingency plan provided that the Regional Response Team (if one exists in the area) concurs with the proposed response efforts.
-This NWP also authorizes activities required for the cleanup of oil releases in waters of the United States from electrical equipment that are governed by EFR's polychlorinated biphenyl spill response regulations at 40 CFR part 761.
+Activities conducted in response to a discharge or release of oil and hazardous substances that are subject to the National Oil and Hazardous Substances Pollution Contingency Plan (40 CFR part 300) including containment, cleanup, and mitigation efforts, provided that the activities are done under either: (1) The Spill Control and Countermeasure Plan required by 40 CFR 112.3; (2) the direction or oversight of the federal on-scene coordinator designated by 40 CFR part 300; or (3) any approved existing state, regional or local contingency plan provided that the Regional Response Team (if one exists in the area) concurs with the proposed response efforts.
+This NWP also authorizes activities required for the cleanup of oil releases in waters of the United States from electrical equipment that are governed by EPA's polychlorinated biphenyl spill response regulations at 40 CFR part 761.
 This NWP also authorizes the use of temporary structures and fills in waters of the U.S. for spill response training exercises.
 (Sections 10 and 404) - 21.
 Surface Coal Mining Activities.
-Discharges of dredged or fill material into waters of the - \\\ 21.
-Surface Coal Mining Activities.
-Discharges of dredged or fill material into waters of the United States associated with surface coal mining and reclamation operations.
+Discharges of dredged or fill material into waters of the - United States associated with surface coal mining and reclamation operations.